static-web-server/static-web-server/docs/content/download-and-install.template.md

 ## Binaries

-Pre-compiled binaries grouped by CPU architectures.
+Pre-compiled binaries are grouped by CPU architectures or features, depending on the case.

 ### x86_64